At the Ohio Department of Mental Health, Christy Murphy's days are filled with calls from people seeking help she can't seem to give.

 Colorado lawmakers responded by adding enough money to hire five nurses at two mental-health hospitals.
 Budget writers said they would have liked to add twice as many nurses, but the money was not available.

 "They are so severely understaffed it has become a serious safety issue for patients and caregivers," Colorado state Sen. Mary Hodge said.

 Texas ranks near the bottom in per-capita mental health spending, one of nine states that spend $66 or less per person, and officials there have proposed cutting an additional $134 million in mental health services in the 2012 and 2013 fiscal years.

 Those cuts could mean immediately halting behavioral health services for thousands, even though Texas sheriffs have complained the cuts would mean more mentally unstable people ending up in county jails.

 "Mental health is right down there at the bottom of the priority list, it seems," said Colleen Horton, policy program director for the Hogg Foundation at the University of Texas-Austin, which advocates for mental health services in that state.

-In Ohio, funding for state mental health programs was reduced in the current budget from about $1.1 billion to just over $900 million.
+In Ohio, funding for state mental health programs was reduced in the current fiscal year's budget from about $1.1 billion to just over $900 million.
 A separate agency that specializes in combatting alcohol and drug addiction had its budget cut by 30 percent.